droidfirmwares/miflashtool/README.md

 Save user Data: As the name suggests, it won’t format your data.
 Furthermore, the bootloader also remains intact, i.e., unlocked.

 Clean All and Lock: It will wipe off all the data and relock the device’s bootloader.

+**Credits: ** Xiaomi MiFlash Tool is created and distributed by Xiaomi, Inc. So, Full credit goes to them for sharing the tool for free.